Privacy Policy

 Changes to this policy

-From time to time, we may change our Privacy Policy on how we handle personal information or the types of personal information which we hold.
+From time to time, we may change our Privacy Policy to provide further information about how we handle personal information or the types of personal information which we hold.
 Any changes to our Privacy Policy will be published on our website.

 You may obtain a copy of our current Policy from our website or by contacting us at the contact details above.